nickmonad/bips.dev/web/content/8/index.md

 After a period in the STARTED state, we tally the bits set, and transition to LOCKED\_IN if a sufficient number of blocks in the past period set the deployment bit in their version numbers.
-The threshold is ≥1916 blocks (95% of 2016), or ≥1512 for testnet (75% of 2016).
 If the threshold hasn't been met, lockinontimeout is true, and we are at the last period before the timeout, then we transition to MUST\_SIGNAL.
 If the threshold hasn't been met and we reach the timeout, we transition directly to FAILED.

 Note that a block's state never depends on its own nVersion; only on that of its ancestors.